6vv9/6vv9.github.io/_posts/2025-07-30-google-cybersecurity-v2-my-journey-and-learnings.md

 A **Threat** is anything or anyone or essentially any circumstance that can negatively impact your assets.

 A **Vulnerability** is something that a threat could use to carry out harm on an asset.
+Notably, a vulnerability is different from an exposure.

+> **Vulnerability:** A vulnerability is a **weakness or flaw in software, hardware, or processes** that can be exploited by attackers to gain unauthorized access, disrupt operations, or steal sensitive information.
+These weaknesses can arise from coding errors, misconfigurations, or lapses in security practices.
+>
+> **Exposure:** An exposure is a **condition or state that increases the likelihood that a system will be targeted or affected by an attack**, but does **not directly allow for exploitation** without a related vulnerability.
+Exposures make systems more visible or accessible to potential attackers, raising overall risk in the absence of immediate vulnerabilities.

 When there is hence a presence of a vulnerability and a risk in conjunction, we can therefore say that there is a **Risk** present to the CIA triad of our asset.

+> (Risk = Likelihood * Impact)

 #### NIST Risk Management and Cybersecurity Framework